What is data migration?

 Existing System: After data identification and extraction methodology finalization, data is extracted from the existing system into the staging area.

 Staging Area: The staging area is the area where data is extracted from the existing system.
 The database can be installed and used to store metadata information.
-You can create as many tables as required to store object metadata into the database.
+You can create as many tables as required to store object metadata in the database.
 You can also use Excel or CSV files to store metadata as per feasibility.
 Physical files can be stored in system folders and mention file path in the dataset staging table.

-General Steps for Teamcenter Data migration:
+General Steps for Teamcenter Data Migration:

 Following are some of the general steps that are used while migrating the data.